 4. How Does Your Company Buy New Printers?

 Your print policy isn’t just about printing.
 It should also cover how you buy new printers and ongoing supplies.
-Nowadays, most companies are outsourcing this essential need via managed print services as it saves them time and money.
-It also ensures that they always have the equipment and supplies their company needs to run smoothly.
+Most modern businesses outsource this essential need via managed print services (MPS) to save time and money on printing.
+MPS also ensures that they always have the equipment and supplies their company needs to run smoothly.

 5. Who Services Your Company’s Printers?

 Similarly, your printers require maintenance to continue operating for years to come.
-Better to have a policy about setting aside money in your budget to cover these costs than to end up spending a lot more on replacing printers prematurely.
+Include this costs in print policy to ensure you have the budget to cover these costs than to end up spending more on replacing printers prematurely.

 6. How Will You Communicate Your Company’s Print Policy to Employees?